Well Water Rhino

 Designed specifically for well water contamination to protect from bacteria, viruses and other contaminants commonly found in private well water.

-Includes a carbon media upgrade, larger 20" pre-filter, sub-micron post-filter and our Sterilight Ultraviolet Filter.
+Includes a carbon media upgrade, larger 20" pre-filter, post-filter, and our Ultraviolet Filter.

 Get clean, great-tasting water from every tap in your home by reducing harmful contaminants including:

 - Organic chemicals like herbicides, pesticides and VOCs

 Top chefs know that using filtered water produces stronger flavors, quicker cooking times and all-around optimal results in the kitchen.

 Reduce your body's exposure to harsh synthetic chemicals that can cause damage and excessive drying.